 3. Hiawatha National Forest’s Big Pine Picnic Area is one of the most beautiful places along the Lake Superior shoreline.
 Nestled among giant red and white pine trees, there are tables, grills, and benches to view the spectacular sunsets over the greatest body of freshwater in the world.

-4. Tahquamenon Falls Approximately 1.5 hours west of Sault Ste Marie, Michigan, the falls are a popular fall destination for visitors of all ages.
+4. Tahquamenon Falls, located approximately one hour and fifteen minutes west of Sault Ste Marie, Michigan, are a popular fall destination for visitors of all ages.
 The stunning upper waterfall of the Tahquamenon Falls State Park is most noted for its impressive size and distinct color.
-The lower waterfalls are smaller but very popular for boating and canoeing (seasonal rentals are available).
+The lower waterfalls are smaller, but very popular for boating and canoeing (seasonal rentals are available).
 There are miles of hiking trails between the falls to experience autumn first hand.
 This is a relaxing drive on a beautiful fall day to a fantastic destination.
 Here are five things that you might not know about Tahquamenon Falls.

 5. While you’re enjoying the drive around the Tahquamenon Falls State Park area take a short trip north to the Great Lakes Shipwreck Museum and the Whitefish Point Light-Station.
 This maritime museum is filled with the history of Lake Superior’s most tragic events.
 The museum is also home to the bell of the Edmund Fitzgerald freighter that sank November 10, 1975.
 The freighter was immortalized by Gordon Lightfoot in his song “The Wreck of the Edmund Fitzgerald“.

 Don’t want to do all the driving?
 Take a short trip to Sault Ste.
 Marie Ontario and experience the fall colors aboard the Agawa Canyon Tour Train!